 Q. We live on a cul-de-sac.
 Will the bus drive onto our street to pick up my child?

-A. FSD buses do not enter cul-de-sacs that are less than 800 metres in length for safety and scheduling reasons.
-It is more difficult and time-consuming for a driver to manoeuver in a smaller cul-de-sac.
+A. FSD buses do not enter cul-de-sacs that are less than 800 meters in length for safety and scheduling reasons.
+It is more difficult and time-consuming for a driver to maneuver in a smaller cul-de-sac.

 Q. We live on an acreage.
 Will the bus drive up our road to drop off my child closer to our house?